MockingbirdME/game_md/magic/arcane_powers.md

 * Sense Health - short, healing, all mages
     * Diagnose (4+) - gain X bonus dice to a medical diagnostic skill check on one target character, this check may reveal illnesses, injuries, or conditions otherwise not testable for by a standard examination such as a healed fracture, non-symptomatic carrier of a disease, or weather or not the character is pregnant.
 Additional successes can be used to find out additional information about the character’s health that was initially found during the diagnostics, for each success used in this way ask the GM one simple question about a diagnosed item (ex: how old is the fracture?
 How is the disease spread?
 Is it a boy or girl?) .
     * Monitoring (1+) - allows the mage to monitor the state of one diagnosed item for X minutes + 1 minute per additional success.
+* Sense Magic - medium, arcane, all Mages
+    * (1+) - identify X plus one per additional successes spent difficulty of magic in the area, spend one additional success to find the source of the magic, or one additional success each to identify one arcane theme that went into the magic.
+Difficulty to identify a mage is 10 minus their rank in arcane aptitude if they've cast a spell in the last hour minus an additional one if they've cast a spell within the last ten minutes and an additional two if they've cast a spell within the last minute.
+Difficulty to identify a spell cast or essence storing a spell is 10 minus the number of arcane powers that went into creating it.
+Difficulty to identify essence not currently storing a spell is 12.
 * Sense Water - long, water, all mages
     * (1+) - identify the direction of at least 10,000,000 divided by X liters of water.
 Each additional success further divides this minimum amount by X.
     * (1+) - identify the patterns in water current in an area of water equal to 100 times X cubic meters, increase this volume by 100 cubic meters for each additional success spent.